Richard Clarke (bishop)

 Richard Lionel Clarke (born 25 June 1949) is a retired Irish Anglican bishop and author.
 From 2012 to 2020, he served as the Archbishop of Armagh and Primate of All Ireland: as such, he was the senior cleric of the Church of Ireland.

 Early life and education

 Clarke was born on 25 June 1949 in Dublin, Ireland.
 He was educated at Drumcondra National School and at Wesley College, a fee-paying independent school in Dublin.
 He attended Trinity College, Dublin (M.A., Ph.D.) and King's College London (B.D.) where he studied history and theology.

 Ordained ministry

-Clarke was ordained a deacon in 1975 and priest in 1976, serving as a curate in Holywood, County Down for two years from 1975–77 and again as a curate at St Bartholomew's with Christ Church, Leeson Park, Dublin from 1977–79, before serving as Dean of Residence at Trinity College, Dublin for five years.
+Clarke was ordained a deacon in 1975 and priest in 1976, serving as a curate in Holywood, County Down for two years from 1975 to 1977 and again as a curate at St Bartholomew's with Christ Church, Leeson Park, Dublin from 1977 to 1979, before serving as Dean of Residence at Trinity College, Dublin for five years.
 Clarke travelled thence to Bandon, County Cork, where he served as rector until 1993 when he was appointed Dean of Cork.